-The Meniers restored and maintained the Castle and during World War I the family used the gallery as a hospital.
+The Meniers restored and maintained the Castle and during World War I and the gallery was used as a hospital.
 The second WW saw the château bombed by the Germans in June 1940 and in that same year the Cher River flooded and destroyed the gardens at the Chateau.

 The Chateau de Chenonceau was used as a means of escaping from the Nazi-occupied zone for Jews and other refugees fleeing from the German-occupied zone (north of the Cher) to the Vichy-controlled zone (south of the river).
 Eventually, the Chateau was occupied by the Germans and was bombed by the Allies on 7 June 1944, when the chapel was hit and its windows destroyed.

 In the very early 50’s the Menier family brought in Bernard Voisin to restore the château and it was he who brought the Chateau and its gardens back to their former glory.

 What to see at the Chateau Chenonceau

 Nowadays, Laure Menier heads the privately owned estate and it is open to visitors year-round.
 A year-long calendar of events—concerts, garden parties, flower workshops, wine tastings, and night walks—allows latter-day visitors a taste of life in de’ Medici’s time.